Blog

 The Bible contains the words of Ezekiel as he described his vision of “…four living creatures.
 In appearance their form was human, but each of them had four faces and four wings.Their legs were straight; their feet were like those of a calf and gleamed like burnished bronze.Under their wings on their four sides they had human hands.
 All four of them had faces and wings, and the wings of one touched the wings of another.Their faces looked like this: Each of the four had the face of a human being, and on the right side each had the face of a lion, and on the left the face of an ox; each also had the face of an eagle.
 Such were their faces.
 They each had two wings spreading out upward, each wing touching that of the creature on either side.
 Four living creatures.
 In appearance their form was human, but each of them had four faces and four wings.
 Their legs were straight; their feet were like those of a calf and gleamed like burnished bronze.
 Under their wings on their four sides they had human hands.
 All four of them had faces and wings, and the wings of one touched the wings of another. “

-The big surprise was to discover that references to “winged seraphim” in the Bible also refers to serpents.
+Before now, I felt uncomfortable about a visual exploration of mythical creatures in the context of the Abrahamic religions.
+I was concerned that melded human/animal figures would be anathema to that tradition, based as it is on the idea of humans as made in God’s image.
+So it was a surprise to discover that references to “winged seraphim” in the Bible also refers to serpents.
 When I worked on my painting Wingéd Seraphim, I assumed that the images would be a challenge to Christian orthodoxy, not realizing that flying serpents were a part of the tradition.
-Naturally, it would have been assumed by Biblical writers & scholars that all these creatures would be male, as the tradition is deeply patriarchal.
-So the painting does challenge the unacknowledged assumptions in the Abrahamic tradition, that all the important players are male.
+It would likely have been assumed by Biblical writers & scholars that all these creatures would be male, as the tradition is deeply patriarchal.
+So the painting challenges the unacknowledged assumption in the Abrahamic tradition, that important players are male.

 Wingéd Seraphim, Jan.
 2016 26" h x 32" w oil on canvas